-What we dislike immensely, however, is that the fights are never ‘fair’ and the outcome for the bull is 99.9% certain.
-Sometimes the bull’s life is spared if it has fought ‘bravely’ — a rather strange notion given that the odds are stacked against the bull even before facing the matador.
+What we dislike immensely about bullfights, is that the fights are never ‘fair’ and the outcome for the bull is 99.9% certain.
+Sometimes the bull’s life is spared if it has fought ‘bravely’ – a rather strange notion given that the odds are stacked against the bull even before facing the matador.
 But a skilful matador can make a bullfight appear more graceful than gory while conversely a bullfight without skill is a sickening spectacle.

 We also wanted to see how many locals would be there (quite a few), how many expats and tourists (a handful), and what the corrida would be like in a town where Arthur Murray dance classes are probably more discussed than the moves of an up-and-coming bullfighter.

 But there were no up-and-coming bullfighters.
 In fact, in Mexico the bullfighting tradition is losing fans because there are no new stars that have grabbed people’s attention.

 Here in San Miguel, backed by a burning sun and a band so woeful I’m hoping they were terribly drunk and had me wishing I was, a motley assortment of bullfighters faced some tiny bulls.
 On this occasion it was the bullfighters who proved themselves woefully inadequate for the task.

 Even with an overzealous picador (the invariably fat guy on the frightened, blindfolded horse that weakens the bull by lancing it in the neck) these guys more often than not ended up on their backs.
 Sometimes on the backs of the bulls after the bull nonchalantly tossed them, but always finally on the ground where the assistance of the banderilleros and other bullfighters had to be called to stop a well-deserved goring.